Organising school trips to other places is a fun but often challenging task. The entire process starts a few months in advance with lots of planning.

 Make sure you arrange enough time for reflection both during and after your school trip.
 Whether that's a daily recap over dinner or at the end of the day.
 Summarising the day's activities and relating them to the subject you are teaching in the classroom is hugely beneficial to the students.
 You could even ask your students to keep a diary of their experiences during the trip.
 Seeing their activities, thoughts and feelings written down can be much easier to reflect on after the trip has ended.
 They can see what they've been learning, maybe even without realising!

 When you get back to the classroom, spend some time discussing the tour and the company you visited as well as the activities you did.
 It might have been some students' first time seeing the world away from their parents, so this is a great time to reflect and reminisce.
-The class’s visit can be used during their education in a written task to share their learning outcomes with other students.
+The class’ visit can be used during their education in a written task to share their learning outcomes with other students.

 Thank you for your enquiry, a member of our team will be back in touch with you shortly.
 If you enquiry is urgent, please use our contact details to chat with us directly